hlessil/BeetBox/daemon/readme.md

 And you are done!

-In case you make modifications to BeetBox, run:
+In case you make modifications to TalkBox, run:
 ```sudo /etc/init.d/talkbox.sh stop; sudo /etc/init.d/talkbox.sh start;```

 or just reboot the Pi.